pingcap/docs/reference/best-practices/java-app.md

 - Use a data access framework such as MyBatis to generate and execute SQL statements
 - Use Spring Transaction to automatically start or stop a transaction

-The rest of this document describes the issues that may need extra attention when you develop a Java application with the above components.
+The rest of this document describes the issues and their solutions when you develop a Java application using the above components.

 ## JDBC